Skip to content

 Adopting Plants

 Over the years, my mindset has changed.
 I have become a minimalist.
 Consequently, I like to own less and care less about stuff.
 I feel like I am on that point already.
 But however, I bought some things for in my room!
 I adopted some plants!
 Today I want to tell you why, and how.
-Here’s all about adopting plants.
+I’ll tell you everything about adopting plants.

 My minimalistic room